-The safety of the veterinary medicinal product has not been established during pregnancy and lactation in dogs.
-The use is not recommended during pregnancy, lactation and in breeding animals.
-Laboratory studies in rats and rabbits have shown evidence of foetotoxic effects at maternotoxic doses.
+Laboratory studies in rats and rabbits have shown foetotoxicity at maternotoxic doses.
+As the safety of the product has not been established in the target species, the use of the product is not recommended during pregnancy, lactation and breeding animals.
 Interaction with other medicinal products and other forms of interaction: Co-administration of loop diuretics and NSAIDs can result in a decreased natriuretic response.
 Concomitant use with NSAIDs, aminoglycosides or cephalosporins may increase the risk of nephrotoxicity and/or ototoxicity of those medicinal products.
 Torasemide may antagonise the action of oral hypoglycaemic agents.
 Torasemide may increase the risk of sulfonamide allergy.
 In cases of co-administration with corticosteroids, the effects of loss of potassium may be potentiated.
 In cases of co-administration with amphotericin B, increased potential for nephrotoxicity and intensification of electrolyte imbalance can be observed.
-No pharmacokinetic interactions have been reported following co-administration of torasemide with digoxin; however, hypokalaemia can enhance digoxin-induced arrhythmias.
+No pharmacokinetic interactions have been reported following co-administration of torasemide with digoxin; however hypokalaemia can enhance digoxin-induced arrhythmias.
 Torasemide can reduce the renal excretion of salicylates, leading to an increased risk of toxicity.
 Care should be exercised when administering torasemide with other highly plasma protein bound drugs.
 Since protein binding facilitates the renal secretion of torasemide, a decrease in binding due to displacement by another drug may be a cause of diuretic resistance.
 Concomitant administration of torasemide with other substances metabolised by cytochrome P450 families 3A4 (e.g.: enalapril, buprenorphine, doxycycline, cyclosporine) and 2E1 (isoflurane, sevoflurane, theophylline) may decrease their clearance from the systemic circulation.
 The effect of antihypertensive veterinary medicinal products, especially angiotensin converting enzyme (ACE)-inhibitors, may be potentiated when co-administered with torasemide.
-Overdose:
+Overdose (symptoms, emergency procedures, antidotes):